xva-lang/docs/src/2-basic_concepts/variables.md

 ## Mutability

-In the above code snippet, you may have noticed the word `mutable` just before the name of `first_number` in that declaration.
+In the above code snippet, you may have noticed the word `var` just before the name of `first_number` in that declaration.
 When a variable is declared, that variable is **immutable**.

 > immutable: _not capable of or susceptible to change_